-Anxiety is a part of our bodies' natural and essential alarm systems and plays an important role when you need to quickly gather strength to escape from danger.
+Anxiety is a part of our body’s natural and essential alarm systems and plays an important role when you need to quickly gather strength to escape from danger.
 Anxiety activates several defense reactions that enhance responsiveness in your body.
-The muscles are tightened, the heart starts beating faster and you breathe more intense.
+The muscles are tightened, the heart starts beating faster and you breathe more intensely.
 This is partly due to an increased amount of adrenaline and other stress hormones that are released into your blood.

-When suffering from anxiety it is common that you experience all or some of these physical symptoms:
+When suffering from anxiety, it is common that you experience all or some of these physical symptoms: